JPtheOne/RSAware/README.md

 ## 🚀 A Bold Attempt

-This was conceived as an experiment, I'm trying to code it without breaking my laptop. 😅 ALL ETHICAL, ALL EDUCATIONAL.
+This was conceived as an experiment, I tried to code it without breaking my laptop. 😅 ALL ETHICAL, ALL EDUCATIONAL.

 ## ✨ Features